hashicorp/consul/website/source/docs/guides/semaphore.html.md

 ## Contending Nodes in the Semaphore

 Let's imagine we have a set of nodes who are attempting to acquire a slot in the semaphore.
-All nodes that are participating should agree on three decisions,
+All nodes that are participating should agree on three decisions

 - the prefix in the KV store used to coordinate.
 - a single key to use as a lock.
 - a limit on the number of slot holders.